Robot grants available:

-- Robotics Start-Up Grant - Elementary School (1st-5th) - Any Indiana educator (grades 1st - 5th) whose school does not already have a VEX IQ robotics team.
+- Robotics Start-Up Grant - Elementary School (1st-5th) - Any Indiana educator (grades 1st - 5th) whose school does not already have a Elementary VEX IQ Robotics team.

-We encourage any 1st - 5th grade educator to apply regardless of their robotics knowledge or content background (92% of 1st year robotics coaches have no prior robotics coaching experience).
-Robotics training will be available to all awarded educators and will include training and information on VEX IQ robotics kits, competition logistics, expectations for robotics educators and how educators can integrate Project Lead the Way activities into the classroom with the new robotics kit.
+We encourage any 1st - 8th grade educator, whose school is eligible, to apply regardless of their robotics knowledge or content background (92% of 1st year robotics coaches have no prior robotics coaching experience).
+Robotics training will be available to all awarded educators and will include training and information on VEX IQ robotics kits, competition logistics, expectations for robotics educators and how educators can integrate Project Lead the Way activities (for elementary only) into the classroom with the new robotics kit.

 Recipients of the grant will be expected to assemble a robotics team at their school and attend at least one robotics competition during the school year.

 Please note our timeline below for both the grant and VEX IQ Robotics season: